 Be particularly sensitive to the risks associated with providing a negative reference.
 Before disclosing negative job-related information, make sure you thoroughly documented the issue at the time it occurred.
 Several states have enacted laws to help protect employers who disclose information about a former employee in good faith.
 For example, in the wake of recent high-profile harassment cases, some states enacted legislation to offer some form of protection to employers that disclose information about alleged misconduct.
 Consult legal counsel on the risks of disclosing (or failing to disclose) information related to alleged misconduct in reference checks.

 Traditionally, asking about an applicant's pay history has been a relatively common practice, but over the past few years several states and local jurisdictions have enacted laws that prohibit employers from asking for this information.
 Even in the absence of a specific ban on these types of requests, be sure to follow all applicable pay equity laws.
 For example, in some jurisdictions, prior pay cannot be used to justify pay differentials between men and women.

 #6: Inform Employees What Information You Will Provide

 Let employees know what type of information the company will provide if asked to provide a reference.
 This can be included in a written policy and within authorization forms.
 Employers may also choose to re-communicate their policy to departing employees.

-Some states have enacted laws that prohibit employers from "blacklisting" former employees.
-In other words, these states prohibit employers from intentionally trying to prevent a former employee from obtaining other employment.
+Some states have enacted laws that prohibit employers from intentionally trying to prevent a former employee from obtaining other employment.